inhieh/anantu-dataviz-2022/Day2/README.md

 ## DAY 2

 ### P5.js
-1. A friendly and well-supported environment to learn coding
+1. A friendly and well-supported Javascript library environment to learn coding
 2. Concepted around sketching and drawing
 3. [Coding Train](https://www.youtube.com/watch?v=HerCR8bw_GE&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA): Best Tutorial In the World
 4. On the Officlal Site: [Basic Tutorials](https://p5js.org/learn/) | [Reference](https://p5js.org/reference) (Please get into a habit of reading reference when you are using a certain function)